 The Product Range

-The A12 is the flagship of the entire range and retails for $1999.00 which is a heck of chunk of hard earned moolah but slightly cheaper than the Roxanne and Layla from JH Harvey and the VE6 XControl from Vision Ears also.
+The A12 is the flagship of the entire range and retails for $1999.00 which is a heck of a chunk of hard-earned moolah but slightly cheaper than the Roxanne and Layla from JH Harvey and the VE6 XControl from Vision Ears also.
 The A12 is also stuffed to the gills with a 12 driver BA design; 4 for the lows, 4 for the mids and 4 for the highs as well as the ADEL tech.
 Now the ambient and bass control is nothing new in terms of pitch.
-We have seen various bass and ambience controls before but it’s combined with ADEL that is the unique pitch.
-In theory the A12 should be much easier to sound good at lower levels compared to other multi driver monsters such as the Harmony 8 and the VE6x.
+We have seen various bass and ambiance controls before but it’s combined with ADEL that is the unique pitch.
+In theory, the A12 should be much easier to sound good at lower levels compared to other multi-driver monsters such as the Harmony 8 and the VE6x.

 The designer tool pretty much lets you tweak any and all aspects of your CIEM with a flick of UI switch or a pressing of a keyboard button.
 From here you can choose your model such as the A12, the design in terms of shell color and faceplate, the artwork, whether unique or pre-formatted and then finally select a set of accessories from chord to a customized case that you want your A12 to come packaged in.
 Right at the end you can select your delivery options and pay for it with a click of a button.
 I have heard this called a factory template but I think it’s more than that and really allows 64 Audio to pitch and sell 24/7 in a confident manner.
 Sure you can have a few email chats with their customer service team if there is an issue but this is the second time I have gone through it and the second time I have been very pleased with the outcome.